 Arrival and Rope Drop at Magic Kingdom

-We advise taking an Uber to Contemporary for visits to Magic Kingdom, but we know lots of people drive, so we wanted to go through Transportation and Ticket Center, the designated Uber drop off for Magic Kingdom.
+Magic Kingdom is one of the more annoying Disney parks to get to.
+We advise taking an Uber to Contemporary for visits to Magic Kingdom, but we know lots of people drive around Disney World, so we wanted to go through Transportation and Ticket Center, the designated Uber drop off for Magic Kingdom.

 Rope Drop at Magic Kingdom